kataw/kataw/test/__snapshot__/parser/expressions/classes/class-fields/gen/expression/yieldx005cn_a.md

 ✖ Invalid hexadecimal escape sequence - start: 22, end: 28
 ✖ Identifier expected. 'yield' is a reserved word in strict mode - start: 22, end: 28 ✖ Invalid hexadecimal escape sequence - start: 28, end: 28
+✖ The parser expected to find a '}' to match the '{' token here - start: 28, end: 29
 ✖ Declaration or statement expected - start: 28, end: 29
 ✖ Expected a `;` - start: 30, end: 32
 ✖ Declaration or statement expected - start: 32, end: 34